theHostileNegotiator/KWBandage/PatchNotes.md

 1. Disintegrator visual lasers override each other.
 Therefore if more than one laser is firing, only the latest shot laser will show.
 	* Added new Weapons, Laser Draws and Laser States.
 		* Added Heroic Laser Effects

+### Behind the Scenes
+1. SP and MP maps use the same MapMetaData streams.
+	* Separated the MapMetaData streams